What is Compressor Ratio? Simple Guide to Get It All!

 Example of 2:1 Ratio

 You load up a compressor on the vocal and it goes over the threshold by 10dB (extra on the threshold in a second).
 We have set the ratio to 2:1.
-This means that the sound might be lowered in volume by an element of 2.
+Which means that the sound might be lowered in volume by an element of 2.
 So, as an alternative of getting 10dB louder, the vocal now will get 5dB louder.
 With me?

 Right here’s another one: